lovetoys/lovetoys/README.md

 ## Installation

 The best way of installing Lovetoys is by creating a submodule and cloning it right into your git repo.
-Another way is to just download the files, especially the `src` folder, and copy them to your project folder.
+Another way is to just download a [tarball](https://github.com/lovetoys/lovetoys/releases) and copy the files into your project folder.
 The third way is to use Luarocks.
 Execute `luarocks install lovetoys`.

 To use Lovetoys in your project, just `require('lovetoys.lovetoys')` once.